OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/reference/every_configuration_parameter.md

 #### DataAvailabilityCommittee
 - **Type**: `boolean`
 - **Description**: This parameter determines whether the Orbit chain functions as a Rollup or an Anytrust chain.
-If `true`, the chain relies on a committee to ensure data availability, classifying it as an Anytrust chain.
-If `false`, it utilizes the standard L2 Rollup architecture, depending on the main Ethereum chain.
+If `true`, the chain relies on a Data Availability Committee (DAC) to ensure data availability, classifying it as an Anytrust chain.
+If `false`, it utilizes the standard L2 Rollup architecture, depending on its parent chain for data availability.

 #### chainId
 - **Type**: `uint64`
 - **Description**: A unique identifier for the blockchain.
-This value ensures network uniqueness and can prevent replay attacks across different networks.
+This value ensures network uniqueness to prevent replay attacks across different networks.

 #### InitialChainOwner
 - **Type**: `Address`